Raw Food Diet: Types, Benefits, How to Follow, Risks and FAQs

 Some raw food diets include raw fish, raw dairy products, raw meats or eggs, and even some cooked animal foods too.
 Again, there isn’t an ideal percentage of cooked versus raw foods you should try to live up to.
 The goal is just to move your food intake to one that’s more natural, nutrient-dense and unprocessed.

-I don’t recommend a raw vegan approach because it’s too easy to run low on critical vitamins and minerals, plus protein.
-It’s true that some plant-based foods have protein, but they aren’t “complete proteins” — meaning they don’t supply all of the essential amino acids that the body cannot make on its own like animals foods can.
+Following a raw vegan approach makes it easy to run low on critical vitamins and minerals, plus protein.
+It’s true that some plant-based foods have protein, but they aren’t “complete proteins,” meaning they don’t supply all of the essential amino acids that the body cannot make on its own.

 As you’ve probably gathered by now, it’s all about balance.
 You’ll likely feel your best when you consume plenty of raw foods in addition to some that are lightly cooked.

-Here are some of my favorite raw foods to start eating regularly:
+Here are some of great raw foods to start eating regularly:

 1. Leafy greens